Updated: Jul 1

 Instead of buying pre-made meals, make your food.
 Herein lies what helps us along our journey.
 We know what goes into our food.
 The more you cook and the more flavors you add to a dish, the greater exposure you'll get to an ingredient and be able to pick it out in other dishes.

 An easy experiment to practice this: Make homemade apple sauce.
 It involves apples, cinnamon, and sugar.
 That's all.
 Put the ingredients in a crockpot and let it cook away until the apples are easy enough to smash into an apple sauce texture.
-As soon as you taste it, you will immediately be able to pick out each of the three ingredients.
+As soon as you taste it, you can immediately pick out each of the three ingredients.
 I can't tell you how flavorless and revolting those plastic applesauce cups are.
 Homemade dishes tend to have more robust and better flavors.

 The Restaurants We Visit

 The overall point here is what we view as good food.
-We can't view frozen restaurant food as top of the line if our goal is to expand our taste and taste true flavor.
+We can't view frozen restaurant food as top-of-the-line if we aim to expand our taste.
 The more of something we have, the more accustomed we are to it.
 Have frozen food, and that is what we will deem as good.
-Have fresh food with flavor, then we will excite our pallet.
+Have fresh food with flavor; then we will excite our pallet.

 The Spectrum of Taste.

 Everything in our lives tends to be on a spectrum; Taste is no exception.
 I like to think of it as a one-way road to flavor.
 We can improve our taste, but to go back is an arduous journey.
-To eat frozen food constantly would be normal for someone; to have fresh food with flavors from herbs is to move along the spectrum.
+Eating frozen food constantly would be expected for someone; fresh food with flavors from fresh herbs is to move along the spectrum.
 Eat fresh food often, and this becomes normal, but to go back to frozen is disappointing.

 A quick example here demonstrates just what freezing does to your food.
-Water, especially natural spring water, has minerals and dissolved solids dispersed.
+Water, especially natural spring water, has minerals and dissolved solids dispersed throughout it.
 This Is what gives water different flavors.
 Put this ice in your freezer.
 As it freezes, you'll notice that tiny ice flakes are atop the ice cube.
 Perhaps the edge of the cube is cloudy.
 These are the minerals in the water escaping.
-The same thing happens to food- flavors escape to the edges of the food and thus, flavor is lost.
+The same thing happens to food- flavors escape to the edges of the food, and thus, the flavor is lost.

-Many of the flavors in fresh herbs and spices disappeared when freeze-dried.
+Many of the flavors in fresh herbs and spices disappear when freeze-dried.
 So those freeze-dried herbs that are supposedly better than dried herbs... the flavor is significantly less and altered.
 This is often why people think "fresh" herbs taste strange compared to dried herbs- because they are so different than the dried herbs everyone is used to.

 So How Do We Develop Our Taste?

 We've just talked about freezing, spectrums, restaurants, and what we put in our mouths.
 But how do we develop our taste so it is that of a chef?
 It is straightforward.
-Eat good, fresh, wholesome food and eat it often.
-The more you eat and cook yourself, the easier your mouth will be able to recognize flavors.
-This is a significant part of cooking, finding what flavors go into food and adding them into your recipes to make them even more enjoyable.
+Eat good, fresh, wholesome food, and eat it often.
+The more you eat and cook yourself, the easier your mouth will recognize flavors.
+This is a significant part of cooking, finding what flavors go into food and adding them to your recipes to make them even more enjoyable.

 Ditch the pre-made meals.
-I know they're quick, they may even be cheap, but life is too short to eat mindlessly.
-Eat fresh food made with your own hands, and taste the difference.
+I know they're quick and may even be cheap, but life is too short to eat mindlessly.
+Eat fresh food made from scratch and taste the difference.
 We eat three times a day; that's three times we can be happier in our daily lives.
 The minute we start enjoying food, the healthier we can be, and the more joy we can have in creating food.

 "The Flying Chef"